Ricotta and nettle toast with hazelnut pangrattato

 • 1 teaspoon lemon juice, fresh

-9. With the blender or food processor running, slowly pour in oil until desired consistency is reached
+With the food processor running, slowly pour in oil until desired consistency is reached

 • Kosher Salt